This website is being revised and will be replaced in the Summer.

 Email: secretary-catholic-wisbech@outlook.com;

-Palm Sunday; Year B: Weekday Cycle 2; Devine Office Wk 2
+3rd Sunday of Easter; Year B: Weekday Cycle 2; Devine Office Wk

 Parish Priest Fr James E Caulfield Telephone 01945 583466 Email: PPWisbechRC@outlook.com